 At Your Revenue Level.

-How to calculate your net profit margin: Net profit (after all expenses including owner salary at market rate) divided by total revenue for the trailing 12 months.
-Owner salary should reflect what you'd pay someone else to do your job — not a distribution.
+How to calculate your net profit margin: Net profit after all expenses — including owner salary at market rate, not as a distribution — divided by total revenue for the trailing 12 months.
 Compare that number to the benchmark for your revenue band below.

 $1M – $5M